kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-No, unless a custom value of the `managed-by` label is set.
+No, unless a custom value of the "managed-by" label is set.
 In the worst case scenario this can be 93B (30 for the key, and 63 for the value).

 <!--